KailaniBailey/IBM-Data-Science-Professional-Certificate/02. Tools for Data Science/Week 3: Packages, APIs, Data Sets, and Models/README.md

 # Packages, APIs, Data Sets, and Models
+> Learn about the various libraries in data science.
+Understand an API in relation to REST request and response.
+Explore open data sets on the Data Asset eXchange.
+Learn how to use a machine learning model to solve a problem and navigate the Model Asset eXchange.
 ## Libraries, APIs, Data Sets, and Models
 - Libraries for Data Science
 - Application Programming Interfaces (APIs)